 In addition, you can update (i.e., rewrite) records, delete records, and read records in a relative file sequentially or directly.
 Finally, records can be inserted into unoccupied positions in the file as described above.

 Table 2-3 lists the advantages and disadvantages of relative files.
-Formats of records stored in relative files, as well as the format of the files themselves, are illustrated and described in Section 3.
+Formats of records stored in relative files are illustrated and described in Section 3.

 TABLE 2-3.
 ADVANTAGES AND DISADVANTAGES OF RELATIVE FILES